stephenlepisto/designpatternexamples/README.md

 To get help for each set of examples, use --help switch after the command line.

-To run an individual design pattern example, add the name (or names) of the example after the command line (all the names are shown with -help).
+To run an individual design pattern example, add the name (or names) of the example after the command line (all the names are shown with --help).